 Please, please, PLEASE make sure you find out the root cause of the problem and put measures in place to prevent it from happening again.

 The only thing worse, from a customer’s perspective, than having a problem in the first place, is having the exact same problem happening AGAIN.

 What does this say about your business if you can’t seem to take the proper corrective action?

 I used to use and recommend a print company.
 For many years, the quality of their work was excellent.
 Then, everything seemed to go to pot.
 There was a problem with almost every order I placed.
 There were apologies, and reassurances that it wouldn’t happen again every time I called, yet the problems kept reoccurring.

 At first I stopped recommending them, then soon after that I stopped using them altogether.
 They tried desperately to get my business back, but by then the damage had already been done.

+So, those are my 10 tips to turn a customer complaint into a win.
 This is your time to shine and turn a bad situation good – to your advantage – so, don’t waste it.